Is direct mail fundraising dead? Of course not!

 Once your data is in order, you can think about ways to apply the personalized approach across all channels in your campaign.
 Of course, you will want to address donors directly by name in your email subject line and on the outer envelope of your appeal letter.

-But cross-channel communications allow you to go even further by using personalized URLs, or PURLs, to direct donors to personalized campaign pages.
+But cross-channel communications allow you to go even further by using personalized URLs, or PURLs, to direct donors to unique and personalized campaign pages.

 Instead of asking donors to go online to https://mynonprofit.org/give, you can present them with a PURL featuring their name, like https://support.mynonprofit.org/JaneSmith.